apache/druid/extensions-contrib/grpc-query/README.md

 run using the "new" IT framework as described in the `integration-tests-ex/doc/README.md` file.

+Take care when working with the shaded jar.
+The `grpc-query` project depends on the shaded jar, but we _must_ block transitive dependencies to avoid an IDE helpfully pulling in the very Guava version we want to avoid.
+See the various `pom.xml` files for details.

 ## Debugging

 Debugging of the gRPC extension requires extra care due to the nuances of loading